How to Get a Heritage Consultant Business License in Dubai

 Step 2: Provide passport copies, a curriculum vitae or evidence of professional credentials, and a business plan if requested by the authority.

-Step 3: Receive initial approval and pay the applicable licence fees to proceed.
+Step 3: Receive initial approval and pay the applicable license fees to proceed.

 Step 4: Complete establishment card registration and apply for a UAE residence visa if required.